cw-ec/reports_creation/README.md

 needed to direct the script in the creation of the desired reports.

 The JSON should be formatted as follows:

+{
+    "Report Abbreviation": [Array of ED Numbers, etc, etc] }

+Using the above format a valid workflow would look as follows:

+{
+    "PDP": [47001,48001, 24001],
+    "PDD": [24005]
+}

+The above script would create a PDP report for each of the three ED's listed in the array and a PDD report for the single ED listed in its associated array.

 ## More to come